pragmint/open-practices/capabilities/team-experimentation.md

 ### Do a Spike, or Timeboxed Experiment

-Also referred to as building a proof-of-concept (POC), this practice of doing a spike involves setting aside a short period of time for your team to get hands-on experience building a solution as a way to reduce uncertainty.
+Also referred to as building a proof-of-concept (POC), this practice involves setting aside a short period of time for your team to get hands-on experience building a solution as a way to reduce uncertainty.
 Spikes tend to last a couple of hours or days (at the most).
 They're a great way to try out a new practice, process, or tool.
-Given a spike's short duration, it's helpful to have an experienced member of the team lead these efforts to avoid getting stuck for prolonged periods of time.
+Given a spike's short duration, it's helpful to have an experienced member of the team lead these efforts to avoid teams from getting stuck for prolonged periods of time.

 ### Host a Retrospective